privacyguides/privacyguides.org/docs/vpn.md

 #### :material-check:{ .pg-green } IPv6 Support

-Mullvad allows you to [access services hosted on IPv6](https://mullvad.net/en/blog/2014/9/15/ipv6-support), as opposed to other providers which block IPv6 connections.
+Mullvad allows you to [access services hosted on IPv6](https://mullvad.net/en/blog/2014/9/15/ipv6-support) and connect from a device using an IPv6 address.

 #### :material-alert-outline:{ .pg-orange } Remote Port Forwarding

 Mullvad previously supported port forwarding, but removed the option in [May 2023](https://mullvad.net/en/blog/2023/5/29/removing-the-support-for-forwarded-ports).
 Missing this feature could negatively impact certain applications, especially peer-to-peer applications like torrent clients.

-#### :material-check:{ .pg-green } Censorship Circumvention
+#### :material-check:{ .pg-green } Anti-Censorship

 Mullvad has obfuscation an mode using [Shadowsocks with v2ray](https://mullvad.net/en/help/shadowsocks-with-v2ray) which may be useful in situations where VPN protocols like OpenVPN or Wireguard are blocked.